Functions on Antipower Prefix Lengths of the Thue-Morse Word: Acknowledgments

 \section{Acknowledgments}

 This research was funded by NSF grant 1358659 and NSA grant H98230-16-1-0026 as part of the 2016 Duluth Research Experience for Undergraduates (REU).

-The author would like to thank Prof. Joe Gallian for running a wonderful REU and supervising the research, as well as Colin Defant, a fellow student at the REU whose research he encouraged me to look at.
-The author would also like to thank Gallian and Defant as well as Levent Alpoge for helpful comments on editing the paper.
+The author would like to thank Prof.\ Joe Gallian for running a wonderful REU and supervising the research, as well as Colin Defant, a fellow student at the REU whose research he encouraged me to look at.
+The author would also like to thank Gallian and Defant as well as Levent Alpoge and the anonymous reviewers for helpful comments on editing the paper.